Growth Of Grinder

 The invention of abrasive wheels using synthetic materials such as aluminium oxide -enhanced performance.

-Home use of mills and became more economical for mills, coffee and meat.
+The home use of mills became more economical for mills, coffee and meat.

-Different types of grinder appeared, including bench protection, angular grinder, surface grinder and inner mill, each designed for specific functions.
+Different types of grinders appeared, including bench grinders, angular grinders, surface grinders and internal mills, each designed for specific functions.

 Modern grinders are high sector, powerful and incredibly accurate.
 They are used in everything from robotics and spacecraft to kitchenware and DIY devices.